Houston Offshore Injury Lawyer

 We’re proud of our work on offshore injury cases and our successful track record of representing people injured in maritime accidents.
 We have represented Texas residents injured in the Gulf of Mexico, at Gulf Coast ports of call, and in shipping terminals off the coast of Texas.

 We provide a free consultation if you are seeking compensation for a debilitating injury.
-If you are the victim of a maritime accident, it is important to work with lawyers who have a significant track record of success — and who will stand up to insurers offering minimal compensation.
-Contact our Houston personal injury law firm today to learn how we can help you.
+If you are the victim of a maritime accident, it is important to work with offshore injury lawyers who have a significant track record of success — and who will stand up to insurers offering minimal compensation.
+Contact our Houston personal injury law firm today at 281-283-8500 to learn how we can help you.